-Paul Cuffee School is staffed with two registered nurses who provides services to students at all three schools.
+Paul Cuffee School is staffed with two registered nurses who provide services to students at all three schools.
 In addition to providing health care to students as needed, the nursing staff conducts health screenings, teaches the health curriculum, and provides a range of other services.

 The school nurse is able to house and dispense prescription medications brought in from the student’s home, provided there is a note from the parent and the student’s health care provider.
 Over-the-counter medications can be given by the nurse with parental permission.
 School nurses administer state-mandated annual screenings for hearing, vision, and dental health, as well as scoliosis screening for students in grades 6-8.
 In addition, flu clinics are provided for students, staff, and parents each fall.